 Ecstasy Abuse Signs

 Many people mistakenly believe that Ecstasy is harmless.
-However, any form of substance abuse can develop into a larger problem.
+However, any form of substance use can develop into a larger problem.
 Ecstasy’s enjoyable effects make it desirable, especially to those suffering from mental health disorders.
 Using ecstasy can cause increased impulsivity, aggression, and moodiness when taken over long periods of time.
 It can also impair cognitive and memory functioning.

 Although ecstasy is not as dangerous as cocaine, meth, or heroin, it can still cause problems in people’s work lives and mental health.
 Using ecstasy to “escape” from trauma is not an effective way to deal with trauma.
 This can actually make it worse.
 If you notice a friend or loved one displaying signs of ecstasy abuse, contact a Portland drug treatment center today.
 During treatment for ecstasy abuse, it is common for other mental health issues to surface.
 Crestview recovery has the staff and resources to treat many types of psychological issues.